acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 Working on this project is awesome and it is what I wanted when doing work for hire, to be able to use all my game development knowledge and experience.
 At the same time, I am enjoying a lot working directly with Colin the day to day and also learning a lot.
 Hope I can help as much as I can to make the release of this game the best way possible.

+## Conclusions

+Considering the objectives I defined when I started, here are the conclusions for 2023:

+* I found a game I want to develop and has some appeal.
+* I did a lot of mini games that I am supper happy with.
+* I found an art style I like and I can control.
+* Didn't find an art teammate yet, and I don't know if I want or at least if I try again, I have to lower my expectations.
+* Buying art was great for prototyping but felt limited when I have to modify for my needs (and also lot of devs might be using the same assets).
+* Improved my tools, workflows and dev speed.
+* I am working as consultant for a game so I am going closer to being 100% of my time on game development.
+* I had the chance to work with one of my [favorite pixelart artist](https://penusbmic.itch.io/) thanks to the mini games I did.

+*As a side note, I improved my [selection history plugin](https://github.com/acoppes/unity-history-window) during the last year and I am super happy a lot of people seems to be using it.*

 ### Where am I right now?

-My plan now is to keep working on both work for hire projects: the app and the game, but also try to reach a balance to have time to spend for my games.
-In terms of my games, I want to focus now on Ship Miner only but don't want to stop doing jams from time to time since I believe it is the way I push my limits and also could be a great way to know new devs.
+My plan now is to keep working on both work for hire projects: the app and the game but balancing towards game dev over time.
+In terms of my games, I want to focus on Ship Miner but I don't want to stop doing jams from time to time since I believe is part of my DNA and want to keep it that way.

-As always, thanks to my friends Rubén and Juan Andrés Nin for being there all the time to discuss how to survive in the industry and giving me feedback of my blog posts before publishing them.
+Special thanks for my friend [Esteban Dal Monte](https://soundcloud.com/dalmontemusic) and my brother Iván Coppes for helping me with the soundtracks of the games, and to my friends [Rubén](https://rgarat.dev/) and [Juan Andrés Nin](https://www.nin.com.uy/) for being there all the time to discuss how to survive in the industry and giving me feedback of my blog posts before publishing them.

 Thanks for reading.